Saint-Barthelemy, Caribbean miniature

 To reach the island, you have to make a stop either at Saint-Martin, the nearest airport, or at Guadeloupe to get into one of the tiny planes that serve as shuttles to Saint-Barthelemy.
 If there aren’t many people in your plane, ask to be the co-pilot.
 The landing is quite spectacular: the small plane literally traces the outlines of the hill before landing on the track.
 You can also reach Saint Barthelemy by boat from Saint-Martin: the ferry runs around the island and lets you observe all the shades of green.
 In season, the airplane and boat tickets get snatched up quickly, so it is necessary to book in advance.
 To travel across the island, rent a car, but beware, the only road on the island can be quite jammed in high season.

-Learn the science of pearls
+The science of pearls

-Adjust to the rhythm of the island
+Follow the rhythm of the island

 Our address book